oasis-open/cti-documentation/README.md

 ## Developing

-Setting up a development environment requires a working Ruby environment (for Jekyll) and a working Python environment (for running git hooks and validating examples).
+Setting up a development environment requires a working Ruby environment (for Jekyll), and a working Python environment (for running git hooks and validating examples).

-The following commmands should help:
+The following commands should help:

 ```bash
 gem install bundler